pdegner/pdegner.github.io/Machine_Learning/MNIST_ML/MNIST_ML.md

     When all data is filtered, accuracy is 0.879

 ### Naive Bayes

-For the first model, map pixel values to either 0 or 1.
-Use some reasonable threshold to separate white from black.
-Use `BernoulliNB` to produce the model.

-For the second model, map pixel values to either 0, 1, or 2, representing white, gray, or black.
-Use some reasonable thresholds to separate white from gray from black.
-Use `MultinomialNB` to produce the model.
+Map pixels to etiher 0 or 1 in the first model, and 0, 1, or 2 in the second model.

 ```python
 ##Pixels are black and white